DaintyJet/VCHAT_SEH/README.md

 > [!IMPORTANT]
 > To see this behavior, you can simply replace the `Pointer to Next SEH Record` with a random value.
 It does not even need to be the SEH entry we are overwriting.
 If we overwrite the `Pointer to Next SEH Record` of a later SEH record, the check will still fail.
-(SEHOP requires the entire chain of `Pointer to Next SEH Record` be preserved)
+(SEHOP requires the entire chain of `Pointer to Next SEH Record` be preserved).
 ## VChat Exploration
 As we will be enabling a system-wide setting, we will not be affecting the VChat code itself, in order to explore the effects this option has of VChat you should do the following.